 To view your app on an Android device (or emulator), you must download and install the Make It Native 9 app from the Google Play store:

 3.2.2 Downloading for iOS

 To view your app on a iOS device, you must download and install the Make It Native 9 app from the Apple App Store:

 3.3 Viewing Your App on Your Testing Device

 Viewing your app on a mobile device will allow you to test native features and other aspects of your app.
 This section is written for mobile devices, but you may use an Android emulator mentioned in the Prerequisites section above.
 To view your app, follow these steps:

-- Locate your app’s QR code in Mendix Studio Pro by clicking the drop-down menu next to the View button, then selecting View in the Mendix App and navigating to the Native mobile tab.
+- Locate your app’s QR code in Mendix Studio Pro by clicking the drop-down menu next to the *View App button, then selecting View on your device and navigating to the Native mobile tab.
 Here you will see your test app’s QR code.